KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 This is especially relevant on streaming-heavy sites because the memory guard and tab suspension logic are intended to reduce overall working-set growth without changing the core BrowserView tab model.

-In version `1.0.46`, those safeguards also integrate with the gaming and streaming performance manager so suspension thresholds, hidden-tab rendering cadence, background browser FPS behavior, and stream-stability controls can adapt automatically during heavier sessions.
+In version `1.0.48`, those safeguards also integrate with the gaming and streaming performance manager so suspension thresholds, hidden-tab rendering cadence, background browser FPS behavior, stream-stability controls, and adaptive detector sampling can respond more cleanly during heavier sessions.

+### Managed update follow-up behavior

+Version `1.0.48` also documents the current managed-update flow more clearly.

+Installed builds can now use:

+* installer-time update registration and release check-in
+* a one-time first-launch managed update follow-up after a fresh install
+* normal later update checks from the browser runtime and app menu

+This creates a more Chrome-like install experience without adding a silent background updater service.
+The installer does one managed setup pass, then the browser can do one immediate first-launch follow-up verification before returning to its normal update cadence.

 ### Music Player